-What specialized IT information can I include in my grant proposal?Share & Print
+What specialized IT information can I include in my grant proposal?

-Your grant proposal may include information about the Wayne State University Grid, the Researcher's Dashboard and the available research networks.
-Summaries of each service are included below with links to full descriptions and further information.
+Your grant proposal may include information about the Wayne State University Grid, the Researcher's Dashboard, and the available research networks.
+Summaries of each service are included below, with links to full descriptions and further information.
 For personal assistance, please contact Patrick Gossman.

 Wayne State Grid

-Wayne State University's (WSU) High Performance Computing Services Department develops, deploys, and maintains a centrally managed, scalable, Grid enabled computing system capable of storing and running research related high performance computing (HPC) projects.
-The Grid infrastructure at WSU is designed to allow groups access to many options corresponding to the nature of research being performed.
+Wayne State University's (WSU) High Performance Computing Services Department develops, deploys, and maintains a centrally managed, scalable, Grid enabled computing system capable of storing and running research-related high performance computing (HPC) projects.
+The Grid infrastructure at WSU is designed to allow groups access to many options corresponding to the nature of the research being performed.
 The core Grid services are maintained by the University's central computing staff within the Computing and Information Technology (C&IT) Department.

 The Grid is comprised of clusters available for general use, with the option of preemption available to the owners of the clusters, as well as separate clusters dedicated to specific research groups.
-These clusters utilize a mix of high speed 10GB ethernet and 100Gb Infiniband networks.
-The Grid currently has the combined processing power of around 9,500 compute cores, 100TB of RAM, 3PB of disk space, and 64 GPU.
+These clusters utilize a mix of high-speed 10GB ethernet and 100Gb Infiniband networks.
+The Grid currently has a combined processing power of around 12,000 compute cores, 110 TB of RAM, 3PB of disk space, and 128 GPU.

-WSU employs a full time staff dedicated to maintaining Grid resources and supporting systems.
+WSU employs a full-time staff dedicated to maintaining Grid resources and supporting systems.
 These highly trained and educated professionals assist research groups with integrating their work into the WSU Grid.
-This central staff ensures that independent research groups are still operating within the parameters set forth by the University as a whole, and that best practices are followed by all researchers on campus involved with HPC.
+This central staff ensures that independent research groups are still operating within the parameters set forth by the University as a whole and that best practices are followed by all researchers on campus involved with HPC.
 The staff works closely with research groups to minimize installation time, and to ensure a high return on investment when working with computing hardware that can depreciate quickly.

 The WSU Grid implements two NFS attached parallel storage systems to house critical research data in a secure, scalable system that can grow to meet the demands of the Grid.
 The current configuration consists of two Panasas ActiveStor systems with around 3PB of highly redundant usable storage.
 The Panasas represents the latest in technology with a possible 10Gb/s throughput per chassis, object RAID assigned per file with fast reconstruction times, and a per chassis battery backup system.
 All critical research data on the Grid is backed up live to an archival disk array.

-A 10 Gigabit Ethernet core fiber backbone connecting over 100 buildings (1Gigabit Ethernet links), composes WSU's primary network infrastructure.
-This state of the art, high speed network allows researchers at WSU to connect to our central Grid services over a reliable, fast, secure network, and guarantees the availability of decentralized grid components, regardless of their physical location on campus.
-The current network is scalable to 10 gigabits/sec and presently contains Juniper MX240 gigabit routers, and CISCO 6500E series electronics.
+A 10 Gigabit Ethernet core fiber backbone connecting over 100 buildings (1Gigabit Ethernet links) composes WSU's primary network infrastructure.
+This state-of-the-art, high-speed network allows researchers at WSU to connect to our central Grid services over a reliable, fast, secure network and guarantees the availability of decentralized grid components, regardless of their physical location on campus.
+The current network is scalable to 10 gigabits/sec and presently contains Juniper MX240 gigabit routers and CISCO 6500E series electronics.

 The Grid is connected to the Michigan LambdaRail.
-MiLR (pronounced MY-larr) is a very high-speed, special purpose, data network built jointly by Michigan State University, the University of Michigan, and Wayne State University, and operated by the Merit Network.
-MiLR provides campus researchers low-cost, 10 Gbps Ethernet connections between the three university campuses and to national and international research and education connection points in Chicago.
+MiLR (pronounced MY-larr) is a very high-speed, special purpose data network built jointly by Michigan State University, the University of Michigan, and Wayne State University and operated by the Merit Network.
+MiLR provides campus researchers with low-cost, 10 Gbps Ethernet connections between the three university campuses and to national and international research and education connection points in Chicago.
 Work is underway to upgrade MiLR to 100 Gigabit speeds.
 Access to the MiLR network is available on campus by connecting to the WSU Science DMZ network.

 Security and Authentication

-- MiLR High Performance Research Network: Michigan LamdaRail is a high-speed special-purpose data network founded by Wayne State University, Michigan State University and the University of Michigan.
-MiLR provides as many as 40 separate 10 Gbps Ethernet connections between Ann Arbor, Chicago, Detroit, East Lansing, Grand Rapids and Kalamazoo.
+- MiLR High Performance Research Network: Michigan LamdaRail is a high-speed special-purpose data network founded by Wayne State University, Michigan State University, and the University of Michigan.
+MiLR provides as many as 40 separate 10 Gbps Ethernet connections between Ann Arbor, Chicago, Detroit, East Lansing, Grand Rapids, and Kalamazoo.